gauravxlokhande/Salesforce-Documentation/Chat Assistance for the site users.md

 8. click on it and on it. mean make it active.
 9. done.
 10. now user can able to intract.

+Note: add the chat session tab in the application from app manager to interact with user.